italia/publiccode-crawler/README.md

 * One mode (single repository url): `bin/crawler one [repo url] whitelist/*.yml`
   - In this mode one single repository at the time will be evaluated.
 If the organization is present, its IPA code will be matched with the ones in whitelist otherwise it will be set to null and the `slug` will have a random code in the end (instead of the IPA code).
 Furthermore, the IPA code validation, which is a simple check within whitelists (to ensure that code belongs to the selected PA), will be skipped.
+  One supports blacklists (see below for details), whether `[repo url]` is present in one of indicated blacklist, crawler will exit immediately.

 * `bin/crawler updateipa` downloads IPA data and writes them into Elasticsearch

 * `bin/crawler delete [URL]` delete software from Elasticsearch using its code hosting URL specified in `publiccode.url`

 * `bin/crawler download-whitelist` downloads organizations and repositories from the [onboarding portal repository](https://github.com/italia/developers-italia-onboarding) and saves them to a whitelist file

+#### Crawler blacklists
+Blacklists are needed to exclude individual repository that are not in line with our [guidelines](https://docs.italia.it/italia/developers-italia/policy-inserimento-catalogo-docs/it/stabile/approvazione-del-software-a-catalogo.html).

+##### Configuration
+*config.toml*  has a reference for blacklist configuration which can point to a given location and to all files that match given pattern.
+Blacklist is currently supported by `one` command, it basically ignore all repository defined in list preventing the unauthorized loading in catalog. `crawl` mode will be soon relased.

 ### Docker: the legacy deployment process